pmfarley/Assisted-Installer-Static-IP/README.md

     Create a yaml file for each node in the cluster (master-0, master-1, master-2, worker-0, worker-1, worker-2).
     The master-0 file is shown below.
-    Replicate this for the other nodes, changing the IP address to match your environment.
+    Replicate this for the other nodes, changing the IP addresses to match your environment.

+    NOTE: vSphere virtual ethernet adapter device name shows up as "ens192".

   ```bash
 cat << EOF > ~/master-0.yaml